 While I can’t tell you exactly what text, placement, color, timing, etc., will work on your site, I can tell you some design staples and best practices.
 Then, you can dive into some usability research, form analytics, and testing to figure out what works best.

 NN/g offered the following best practices for error messages nearly two decades ago.
-They still hold up:
+This is still a good answer if you’re wondering what the parts of good error messages are:

-- Visible and highly noticeable, both in terms of the message itself and how it indicates which dialogue element users must repair.
+- A visible and highly noticeable design, both in terms of the message itself and how it indicates which dialogue element users must repair.

-- Preserve as much as the user’s work as possible.
+- As much user’s work preserved as possible.
 Let users correct errors by editing their original action instead of having to do everything over again.
 For example, in presenting search results, show a search box with the user’s original query terms to facilitate revisions.
 If no hits were found, let users search a wider scope with a single click.

-- Reduce the work of correcting the error.
+- Advice on how to correct the error with the least amount of work needed.
 If possible, guess the correct action and let users pick it from a small list of fixes.
 For example, instead of just saying “city and zip code don’t match,” let users click on a button for the city that matches the zip code they entered.

 UXmas has a helpful framework for error messages that they’ve dubbed “the 4 H’s.”
 Error messages need to be: